 Discover the darkest skies in England

-Here, on a clear night, you can see millions of stars, the Milky Way and even the Andromeda Galaxy (2.5 million light years away) with the naked eye.
-Every night, there is something different to see, from meteor showers to the Northern lights.
-Here you will find more information about the best places to experience our dark skies, the best times of year to star gaze and how to get started with stargazing.
+Here, on a clear night, you can see thousands of stars, the Milky Way and even the Andromeda Galaxy (2.5 million light years away) with the naked eye.
+Every night, there is something special to experience.
+Let us take you on a journey to the far reaches of the Universe.